BIOS 477/877 Bioinformatics and Molecular Evolution (3 credits)

 • how bioinformatics analysis can facilitate various biological research

-At the end of the semester, students will be able to choose appropriate bioinformcs methods for the data, use these methods to analyze the data, interprete the obtained results, and extract biological significance from them.
+At the end of the semester, students will be able to choose appropriate bioinformcs methods for the given data, use these methods to analyze the data, interprete the obtained results, and extract biological significance from them.
 Furthermore, students will be able to self-learn and use new bioinformatics methods when they encounter in the future.

 Course preparation: